chuiboy/Word_Embeddings/README.md

 # Word_Embeddings
-Applying pre-trained word embeddings to a model .
+Applying pre-trained word embeddings to a model that is trained to perform sentiment analysis.